linode/docs/docs/guides/tools-reference/file-transfer/comparing-data-transfer-utilities/index.md

 Along with how much data is being transferred, the kind of data and the destination are equally important (e.g., your data’s source and target destination, their respective file systems, and how much storage is required once the data is at rest).

-For example, most end users only deal with traditionally structured file systems when using their local environment, with data organized hierarchically into folders.
-In contrast, block storage breaks up files into separate blocks and stores them separately, allowing for significant performance benefits.
+Most end users only store data in traditionally structured file systems when using their local environment, with files organized hierarchically into folders.
+These file systems are implemented on top of *block storage* devices.
+Block storage devices are an abstraction created by an operating system for the hardware of a hard drive.
+Block storage is also offered as a product by cloud platforms, where these devices can be *attached* to a compute instance, and the user can install a file system on them.

+Cloud platforms also offer an alternative service called *object storage*.
 Object storage saves files in a non-hierarchical, self-contained “flat” format.
 This allows for increased scalability and sizable reductions in cost and complexity.

 ### File Type and Size

 Different file types and sizes also call for different data transfer utilities.
 For example, server log files grow in size quickly but can be easily compressed, whereas media files (e.g., MP4 video files, WAV sounds files) are usually quite large, aren’t easily compressed, and typically do not change once saved.
 Your choice of data transfer utility will depend on what kind of files are being transferred.

-Different file types also involve varying metadata considerations.
-Object storage is self-contained, so it includes both data and metadata for easy search and access and retrieval.
-Structured file system storage also includes extensive metadata; when right-clicking a file in your desktop operating system, you can view its create/modify time, file type, version number, and more.
-Alternatively, block storage is highly performant but provides no metadata capabilities.

 ### One-time Transfer vs. Recurring Syncs